Unit Trust Deed kit

 How a Unit Trust pays tax:

-The advantage of a company is that you can retain the income at a constant tax rate and not distribute it to the shareholders.
+The advantage of a company is that it can retain income at a constant tax rate and not distribute it to shareholders.
 The shareholder’s tax rate may be much higher than the company’s tax rate.
-This sounds good, except that it is difficult to use the money in the company for personal use.
-The company assets and profit are ‘trapped’ in the company.
+This sounds good, except that it is challenging to use company funds for personal purposes.
+The company’s assets and profits are ‘trapped’ within the company.
 But you did temporarily save (or rather defer) the higher tax rate.

-In contrast, each financial year the Unit Holder pays tax on the income it derives from the Unit Trust.
+In contrast, each financial year, the Unit Holder pays tax on the income it derives from the Unit Trust.
 (The Unit Trust is therefore not taxed directly.)
 Our Unit Trust deed allows you to reinvest the income back into the Unit Trust.
 However, the Unit Holder must still pay tax on the income first.
-What the Unit Holder then does with the money is up to the Unit Holder.
-If the Unit Holder wishes to put the after-tax dollars back into the Unit Trust then it may do so.
+What the Unit Holder then does with the money is at their discretion.
+If the Unit Holder wishes to reinvest the after-tax dollars in the Unit Trust, they may do so.

 Family Discretionary Trust vs Unit Trust

-Unit Trusts and Family Trusts do different things.
+Unit Trusts and family trusts serve different purposes:

-Unit Trusts have ‘negotiability’: you can sell and buy units, and fixed annual entitlements to income and capital gains.
-The Unit Holders of Unit Trusts get 100% of their entitlement.
+• Unit Trusts have ‘negotiability’: you can sell and buy units, and fixed annual entitlements to income and capital gains.
+The unit holders receive 100% of their entitlement.
 The trustee has no discretion to vary your entitlement.

-In contrast, Family Trusts are discretionary.
-This means that there are no fixed entitlements for the children.
+• In contrast, Family Trusts are discretionary.
+This means that there are no fixed entitlements for any particular beneficiary.
 Mum and Dad (as the Appointors) direct the Trustee of the Family Trust to distribute income.
-This is generally to the lowest income earners in the family for the purposes of reducing tax.
+This is generally aimed at the lowest-income earners in the family to reduce the family’s overall tax burden.

 Unit Trusts are not a substitute for Family Trusts.
 Both types of trusts are often used together.
 For example, a Family Trust often holds units in a Unit Trust.

 Family Trusts work for one family.
-Unit Trusts are appropriate for two or more families – joint ventures, businesses or partnerships in the managing of assets.
+Unit Trusts are appropriate for two or more families, joint ventures, businesses or partnerships in the management of assets.
 Instead, if you control assets in a single family, consider building one of our comprehensive Family Trust Deeds.

 A company and a family trust are usually inferior to a Unit Trust.
 The greatest competition to a Unit Trust is a Partnership of Family Trusts.
 See here.